Wi-Fi 6 (802.11ax), what is it? – New Technology, New Naming Scheme.

 Faster speeds

 The theoretical maximum speed of Wi-Fi 6 is 10 Gbps, which is about 10x the speed of its predecessor 802.11ac.
 Real-world considerations such as interference and protocol overhead reduce the actual transfer speed, but Wi-Fi 6 improves performance in other ways as well.
 It deals better with network congestion when multiple devices are competing on the same frequency.
+Wi-Fi 6 offers a single-user data rate that is 37% faster than Wi-Fi 5 (802.11ac).

 Minimize WiFi Conflicts with Your Neighbor